Integral points on Markoff type cubic surfaces

 While this heuristic for the count can be way off for certain $k$'s (e.g. for the Hasse failures), we show that its variance from the actual count when averaged over $k$, is small enough to conclude that for almost all $k$'s, $\delta^{(m)}(k)$ is a good approximation.
 The fullness then follows after showing that $\delta^{(m)}(k)$ is large for most $k$'s\,.
-That $M$ is almost perfect then follows from \eqref{zariski} and that $M$ is full. \end{enumerate} \end{remark}
+That $M$ is almost perfect then follows from \eqref{zariski} and that $M$ is full.
+The proof of the vanishing of the variance boils down to examining the ``diagonal'' and ``off-diagonal'' terms in \eqref{mo15}.
+For the first, we make use of the divisor analysis for varying quadratic forms \cite{BG06}, while for the second a modern treatment of Kloosterman's method for ternary quadratic forms \cite{Ni} allows for uniform control of the contributions of the varying forms. \end{enumerate} \end{remark}

 To end the introduction, we return to a discussion of the general affine cubic form $F$ in three variables.
 The study of the level sets $V_{k,M}(\mathbb{Z})$, for example \eqref{zariski} using the Markoff group is very special.
 It applies to $F$'s of the form $F=F_0 + G$, where